dariaomelkina/MacOS_drivers_instruction/README.md

 Entitlements file with ```.entitlements``` extentions contains them.

 ### Info.plist and matching:
-*more details coming soon...*
+Info.plit (property list) file has usage description of the extention (what it does, why should user use it, etc).

-In short, the plist file, which is located in the Xcode project, is used so that the system can understand for which device this driver is suitable.
+Also, the IOKitPersonalities key from the plist file, is used so that the system can understand for which device this driver is suitable.
-That is, when the system looks for a driver to use for a particular device, it will check whether the information from this file is appropriate for the device, or not.
+That is, when the system looks for a driver to use for a particular device, it will check whether the information from this key is appropriate for the device, or not.
+More about that [here](https://developer.apple.com/documentation/driverkit/creating_a_driver_using_the_driverkit_sdk) in "Provide Version and Description Information" and "Specify Criteria for Matching Your Services Against Devices" sections.

+Also, for dext update You should change vetsion in the plist, so the system understands, that the driver should be updated.

 ### Basic development steps:

+*soon**

 ---
 ## Drivers using DriverKit framework –– example:
 An example, or case-study of DriverKit dext development.
+Following instruction will provide an example of the keyboard driver creation, will repeat some information from the previos sections for further understanding and will provide some new information.

 ### Starting:
 To start a project, we will create it in the Xcode, which provides a base template for creating DriverKit drivers.